psu13/mutable-hakyll/posts/old-and-new.md

 On the other hand, when you abstract away enough of the details, computers these days are almost exactly the same as they were in the 80s.
 Just more.
-You have a CPU, some memory, some mass storage, a network connection, and a pretty cool graphical user interface for programming the thing.
+You have a CPU, some memory, some mass storage, a network connection, and a pretty cool graphical user interface.

 Tools for programming the dumb machines have also retained a very similar structure.
 There are a collection of compilers that translate code in higher level languages to binary